Luis Urías Player Props: Brewers vs. Mets

 Luis Urías At The Plate

-- In seven of 19 games this season, Urias has picked up at least one hit, including one game with multiple hits.
+- In seven of 20 games this year, Urias has had at least one hit, including one game with multiple hits.

-- He has homered in one of 19 games, and in 1.5% of his plate appearances.
+- He has gone deep in one of 20 games, and in 1.5% of his plate appearances.

-- Urias has driven in a run in four games this season (21.1%), including one multiple-RBI game.

-- He has scored in five games this season (26.3%), but has had no multi-run games.
+- He has scored a run in five of 20 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.